gilmeye/gilmeye/README.md

 # Hello there, welcome to my Github page!

-My name is Itay, I am a software developer, with a special interest in advanced algorithmics and backend development.
+My name is Itay, I am a software developer.
 Feel free to contact me on any matter!

 ## Languages and Tools: